 - The unique “hinged” design allows you to freely open and close your mouth.
 The vast majority of others out there hold your mouth in a closed position and sometimes leave small breathing holes.
 The hinged design is a plus for those who tend to breathe through their mouth while sleeping.
 This is especially helpful to sinus sufferers who are unable to breathe through their nose.

 - It is the only mouthpiece on the market that addresses the issue of outward pressure on the lower front teeth by refocusing the area in which the device makes contact with the surface of each tooth.

 - Snoremender PS offers simplicity which lessens the chance of product malfunction.
 More complicated devices are often constructed of fragile components which can break, rendering the mouthpiece unusable.
 It is constructed of a soft medical grade plastic which is pliable and will not break if dropped.

 - With a useful life of 12-24 months, it outlasts several of its competitors.
-This translates into a substantial savings if you plan to use a MAD for several years to come.
+This translates into substantial savings if you plan to use a MAD for several years to come.

 The Snoremender does offer some degree of adjustability allowing the user to increase or reduce jaw advancement by heating the lower portion of the device.
-There are a few advantages and disadvantages when it comes to adjusting this style of mouthpiece.
+There are a few advantages and disadvantages when it comes to adjusting this style of a mouthpiece.

 - The device remains easy to clean even after making adjustments

 - Minimal bulk in the mouth

 - It can be micro-adjusted

 - The flexible frame makes it more adaptive than a rigid screw mechanism, and also acts to prevent pressure